 In practice, leverage reflects the fact that a broker lends investment capital to traders who are in effect borrowing the leverage amounts, using just their margin deposit as collateral.
 Therefore, this mechanism allows you to reap larger profits if you achieve good performance, or larger losses if you don’t manage your forex trading properly.

 Overall, using leverage is not for everyone as the potential losses it can generate can be significant.
 Extreme caution is required when using leverage, along with a good understanding of the margin requirement level, as that will determine the degree of leverage.

 Leverage as a notion of risk

 We can think about leverage as a notion of risk because smaller margin requirements mean bigger degrees of leverage, which causes more sensitivity to risk when the underlying price changes.
 Some positions can even lead to losses larger than the total amount available in the trader’s account, causing a negative balance.

-One useful tip is choosing a forex broker that has a mechanism automatically close positions to prevent bigger losses when your available cash reaches zero.
+One useful tip is choosing a forex broker that has a mechanism that automatically closes positions to prevent bigger losses when your available cash reaches zero.
 It can minimize the risk of a negative balance.
 For reasons such as these related to the risk of using leverage, it can be prudent to use little or no leverage, depending on your trading strategy and goals.

 The best way to trade forex

 There are two ways to invest with our AI in forex, without concern about calculating margin and leverage in trading.

 1. Automated with AI-Trading.
 Check out the 3 steps to trade automated with our AI.